Glinrens-corner/Fluxpp/README.md

 # Fluxpp
-An c++ gui framework inspired by Facebooks Flux architecture and React.js and Redux
+A c++ ui framework inspired by Facebooks Flux architecture as well as React.js and Redux

+It focuses on composability, debugability and dynamizism.
+Perfomance is a secondary concern.

+## General Idea and Architecture

+The general idea is that a widget (normally) represents a rectangular area of the screen.
+Internally it is programmed as a function that 'returns' all the widgets which subdive the area of the parent.
+The widget can also subscribe to a piece of state ( a slice) and set event handler for gui_events.
+The event_handler translates gui_events into application events which are dispatched to a state slice.
+The state slice is then updated through a user-supplied reducer function and the rerenders all widgets which were subscribed to this slice.

 ![]( Fluxpp_architecture1.svg)

-The Fluxpp framework has two user configurable parts: The State and the Widget Tree.

-## The Widget Tree

-In Fluxpp a Widget generally represents a rectangular area of screen space in which it can locate subwidgets.

-Any user defined Widget consists of three main parts:
-1. The Render function.
-This is a pure function which takes the state the widget depends upon and returns sub widgets and their positons within the current widget.
-1. An array of EventHandlers translating any Gui-Events into app-events and deciding if the event should propagate to subwidgets.